AdrianoCarneiro2/AdrianoCarneiro2/README.md

 🎓 I'm Adriano, a Full Stack Developer but right now i'm more focused in mobile development with flutter.

-📚 I also love reading books about personal development, financial literacy and of course programming books.
-Also i like to ear some podcasts.

-✈️ I love traveling.
-All the year i like to do a lot of travels to different countries to know more about the cultures from other countries.

 # Skills